Jsos17/CalculatorApp/dokumentointi/vaatimusmaarittely.md

 Additionally, the user can retrieve all expressions saved in a database.
 After retrieval, the expressions are permanently in view.

 If the user saves an expression or saves all expressions in memory, then the database list is updated automatically.
 The same applies to deletion of an expression.
-Thus, the user needs to click retrieve all expressions button only once.
+Thus, the user needs to retrieve all expressions only once.

 ## Features of the final version